 Replace <SoftDeletedMailboxGUID> with the GUID value from Step 2, and <NewTargetMailboxGUID> with the GUID value from Step 3, and run the following cmdlet to restore the mailbox:

 For other mailbox restoring scenarios related to hybrid infrastructures, refer to Common mailbox recovery scenarios for hybrid environments.

-For info on removing a license from a user in Office 365 and Exchange Online, check out Change in behavior for delicensed Exchange Online users.
+For info on removing a license from a user in Office 365 and Exchange Online, check out Remove licenses from users in Office 365 for business.